Instantly Enroll Your Windows 10 PC in the Microsoft Extended Security Update (ESU) Program

 Windows 10 Windows Update ESU page

 To enroll our Windows 10 computer in the Extended Security Update program, we will be using a free app called Flyoobe that you can download here.
+You will need to use version 1.4 to get the ESU enrollment option.
 Once you extract the zip file, simply right click the Flyo.exe file and choose Run as administrator.

 Flyoobe app